nilearn/nilearn/doc/introduction.rst

 What is ``nilearn``?
 ====================

-``nilearn`` is a package that makes is easy to use advanced machine learning techniques so as to analyze data acquired with MRI machines.
+``nilearn`` is a package that makes it easy to use advanced machine learning techniques to analyze data acquired with MRI machines.
 In particular, underlying machine learning problems include :ref:`decoding brain data <decoding>`, computing :ref:`brain parcellations <parcellating_brain>`,